-I am a cognitive/evolutionary anthropologist with a particular interest in computational science.
-The main question that drives my research is: is it possible to find some general factors determining why some cultural traits succeed and others do not?
-In the cultural arena things climb towards success in a haphazard manner, but some overall regularities may be discovered.
-I am interested in particular to contemporary cultural phenomena, and I use a naturalistic, quantitative, and evolutionary approach with different methodologies, especially individual-based models and quantitative analysis of large-scale data.
+I am a researcher in the field of cultural evolution.
+I am interested in particular to contemporary cultural phenomena, and I use a naturalistic, quantitative, and evolutionary approach with different methodologies, especially individual-based models and quantitative analysis of large-scale cultural data.

 I recently wrote a book for Oxford University Press: Cultural evolution in the digital age, and an open access manual: Individual-based models of cultural evolution.
 A step-by-step guide using R.

 Newest selected publications